Two-stage Online Reusable Resource Allocation: Reservation, Overbooking and Confirmation Call: Problem Setup

 \subsubsection{Confirmation Call}

-For Day $k$, there is a timing $k+\nu$ with $\nu\in(-k_0,1]$ for the system to make confirmation calls to all reserved customers.
-When $\nu < 0$ ($\ge0$), the the confirmation calls are made in Stage I (Stage II).
-For those who have not submitted cancellation requests until $k+\nu,$ their cancellations will be confirmed in the call and the remains will come for check-in surely.
-Therefore, all information about Type I customers who checks in on Day $k$ is known to the DM starting from time $k+\nu.$ We assume that the timing $\nu$ is a predetermined constant and will sensitivity analysis on it.
+At time $k+\nu$ with $\nu\in(-k_0,1]$, the DM makes confirmation calls to all reserved customers for Day $k$.
+For instance, $\nu = -0.5$ corresponds to a call at noon the day before service, while $\nu = 0.5$ corresponds to midday on the service day itself.
+When $\nu < 0$ ($\nu \geq 0$), calls occur in Stage I (Stage II).
+Customers who have not cancelled by $k+\nu$ are contacted; cancellations are finalized during the call, and remaining customers arrive with certainty.
+From time $k+\nu$ onward, the DM has complete information about Type I arrivals on Day $k$.
+We treat $\nu$ as a predetermined constant and perform sensitivity analysis on this parameter.